Saghen/blink.cmp/README.md

   fuzzy = {
     -- frencency tracks the most recently/frequently used items and boosts the score of the item use_frecency = true,
-    -- proximity bonus boosts the score of items with a value in the buffer use_proximity = true,
+    -- proximity bonus boosts the score of items matching nearby words use_proximity = true,
     max_items = 200,
     -- controls which sorts to use and in which order, these three are currently the only allowed options